ray-project/ray/doc/source/tune/examples/index.rst

 - :doc:`/tune/examples/pbt_example`: Example of using a Trainable class with PopulationBasedTraining scheduler.
 - :doc:`/tune/examples/pbt_function`: Example of using the function API with a PopulationBasedTraining scheduler.
 - :doc:`/tune/examples/pbt_ppo_example`: Example of optimizing a distributed RLlib algorithm (PPO) with the PopulationBasedTraining scheduler.
+- :doc:`/tune/examples/pb2_ppo_example`: Example of optimizing a distributed RLlib algorithm (PPO) with the PB2 scheduler.
+Uses a small population size of 4, so can train on a laptop.
 - :doc:`/tune/examples/logging_example`: Example of custom loggers and custom trial directory naming.

 Search Algorithm Examples